What to Include in Your Twitter Bio to Look Like an Expert

 Social media expert Dan Zarrella found that the words you use to describe yourself is correlated with how many followers you have.
 For instance, Twitter bios that use the word “guru” tend to have 100 more followers than the average Twitter account.
 And while you shouldn’t necessarily just use the word “guru,” the lesson to learn here is to identify yourself authoritatively.

 Here are some of the best Twitter bios from the ReThink Media community:

 After attending a ReThink Media training, Naureen Shah of Amnesty International updated her Twitter bio from this:

 She emphasized the areas she works on, including key hashtags for her issues, described herself authoritatively as an expert on those topics, and included her title and the Amnesty International Twitter handle.

 Stephen Young of the Union of Concerned Scientists also has a great Twitter bio, in which he gives his title and program at work, includes the UCS Twitter handle, and discusses some of his hobbies outside of work, emphasizing that he is a real, live human being.
-But my favorite part of Stephen’s profile is the last sentence: “Tweets may be arcane,” hinting to readers his expertise regarding nuclear weapons.
+But my favorite part of Stephen’s profile is the sentence: “Nuclear launch codes are the same length as a tweet,” hinting to readers his expertise regarding nuclear weapons.

 Your Twitter Cover Photo:

 Twitter now allows you to dress up your profile with a cover photo.
 While this might not seem like an added benefit, it is another way to showcase your work and frame yourself as an expert in a given topic.